chaitu-ycr/notes/plantuml/readme.md

-# 🌱 PlantUML
+# 🌱 PlantUML: The "Draw with Text" Wizard

-PlantUML is an open-source tool that lets you create diagrams from simple text!
-It's perfect for making UML and other diagrams in docs, wikis, and codebases. 🎨
+PlantUML is like that friend who can sketch your entire system architecture on a napkin while you're still looking for a pen.
+It turns simple text into professional diagrams.
+No mouse dragging required. 🎨

 ---